Andrzej Elżanowski

-Andrzej Elżanowski (born 21 January 1950) is a Polish paleontologist and vertebrate zoologist specializing in bird phylogeny.
+Andrzej Elżanowski (21 January 1950 – 9 September 2026) was a Polish palaeontologist and vertebrate zoologist specializing in bird phylogeny.
 Together with Peter Wellnhofer he described a coelurosaur theropod Archaeornithoides in 1992.
-He works also on Mesozoic birds, especially Archaeopterygiformes – he is author of the chapter "Archaeopterygidae" in book edited by Luis Chiappe and Lawrence Witmer entitled Mesozoic Birds: Above the Heads of Dinosaurs.
+He worked also on Mesozoic birds, especially Archaeopterygiformes – he is author of the chapter "Archaeopterygidae" in book edited by Luis Chiappe and Lawrence Witmer entitled Mesozoic Birds: Above the Heads of Dinosaurs.
 In 2001 he determined that Solnhofen specimen of Archaeopteryx represents new species and genus and coined new specific name – Wellnhoferia grandis – for it.
-He works now in the Faculty of „Artes Liberales” at the University of Warsaw.
+He worked in the Faculty of "Artes Liberales” at the University of Warsaw.

+Elżanowski died on 9 September 2026, at the age of 76.